cooltek6/PyServe.4.0/README.md

 # pyserve.4

-A Python project for serving applications.
+a python project for serving work orders

 ## Features

-- Fast and lightweight
+- fast and lightweight
-- Easy to configure
+- easy to configure
-- Extensible architecture
+- extensible architecture (upcoming version)

 ## Installation